Duke-Translational-Bioinformatics/duke-authentication-service/Docker.README.md

 Both this repo and the Duke Authentication Service repo come with rake tasks to create these objects once their respective db services have been started.

-Assuming you are starting from scratch (e.g. you do not have any db containers running or stopped for this or the Authentication Service), you can get both up and running and wired together with the following set of commands:
+You can get both up and running and wired together with the following set of commands:

 ```
 cd PATHTO/duke-authentication-service